robustness-gym/summvis/README.md

 ```

 ## Quickstart

+⚠️ **UPDATE (3/14/2022)**: The CNN/Daily Mail Dataset upload (also used in quickstart.sh) may not work currently due to an issue with an external libary.
+We recommend you use XSum (see examples below) until this is resolved.

 Start using SummVis immediately on a small sample from the [CNN / Daily Mail](https://huggingface.co/datasets/cnn_dailymail) validation set.

 ### 1. Cache the data